Fxanz/All-Frontendmentor/README.md

 # Repository All-Frontendmentor

 Welcome !
-This repository contains a collection of frontend practice projects from [FrontendMentor](https://www.frontendmentor.io/){:target="_blank"}
+This repository contains a collection of frontend practice projects from [FrontendMentor](https://www.frontendmentor.io/)
-a

 ## Getting Started

 To use this repository, follow these steps: